 17 The requirement to establish the Department of Conservation and Land Management was removed from the Act, see the Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 7 Div.
 1. Section 453 of that Act is a general transitional provision that applies to references to the Department of Conservation and Land Management in written laws.

-18 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-207 had not come into operation.
-It reads as follows:

-207. Conservation and Land Management Act 1984 amended

-(1) This section amends the Conservation and Land Management Act 1984.

-(2) In section 3 in the definition of public water catchment area:

-(a) in paragraph (b)(ii) delete “1909; or” and insert:

-1909;

-(b) delete paragraph (b)(iii).

-(3) In section 53 in the definition of relevant water utility delete paragraph (b) and insert:

-(b) a licence under the Water Services Act 2012.